bishabosha/mini-c-lang/README.md

 - Add while loops and functions to TAC and MIPS
 - Add stack memory and registers
 - Add heap memory
-- Refactor so that Scala compiler doesn't take 10 minutes for pattern matching logic.